jlumbroso/princeton-scraper-cos-people/README.md

 You can see [the main JSON feed by clicking here](https://jlumbroso.github.io/princeton-scraper-cos-people/feeds/).

 There are also sub-feeds by category of persons (faculty, grad students, staff, etc.).
+These feeds are all updated *every week on Saturday*.
 Read on to learn more.

 ## Accessing the static feeds